Teachers Union President to RCSD: Don’t reopen with in-person learning

-ROCHESTER, NY (WROC) — The school plans for reopening the Rochester City School District include a hybrid plan, one that would see students in school part of the week, and at home online for the rest of the week.
-For Teachers Union President Adam Urbanski, he says that plan is a no-go for him, and wants to see the that proposal improve.
+ROCHESTER, NY (WROC) — The school plans for reopening the Rochester City School District include a hybrid plan, one that would see some students in school part of the week, and at home online for the rest of the week, while other grades would be online only.

+In a letter to teachers Tuesday, Union President Adam Urbanski says that plan is a no-go for him, and doesn’t want a student to step foot into a classroom in September until the arrangement improves.

-Urbanski calls RCSD’s hybrid school plan for reopening, “aspirational, vague, unworkable, unrealistic and problematic”.
+Urbanski calls the RCSD’s hybrid school model for reopening, “aspirational, vague, unworkable, unrealistic and problematic”.
 He says it raises unanswered questions and includes contradictions and departures from regulations and obligations.
-He says with the district’s hybrid model, they cannot, and will not, keep students and educators safe.
-He is asking the district to postpone any face to face learning until at least November.
+He says with the district’s plan, they cannot, and will not, keep students and educators safe.
+He is asking the district to postpone any face to face learning until at least November, and keeping school fully online.

-He said in a meeting Tuesday morning with Superintendent Dr. Lesli Myers-Small, she indicated their reopening plan was not yet firm, and is waiting for further guidance from Albany.
-Urbanski says to continue remote web learning until a solid plan is in place is only common sense.
+Urbanski says in a meeting Tuesday morning with Superintendent Dr. Lesli Myers-Small, she indicated their reopening plan was not yet firm, and is waiting for further guidance from Albany.

+Urbanski opposes the plan in part due to insufficient ventilation.
+He says a large amount windows in buildings are shut permanently, and that would mean breathing in recirculated air.

 “It would make more sense to postpone any at school in-person instruction until we can look a family in the face and say to them ‘your child will be safe’.
 Nobody can truthfully ensure parents right now that their children will be safe.
 This is not ready for prime time.
 We should do it right, rather than right away.
 There’s nothing sacred about September.
 There’s something sacred about life,” says Urbanski.

+At the school board meeting Tuesday night, the public weighed in on Covid and reopening.
+Cathy Smith, a former RCSD teacher is asking, like Urbanski, for greater clarity on the reopening plans for the sake of the community.

+“The plans are far from being parent or public friendly,” says Smith adding, “I am hopeful the buses will be empty on opening day.”

-Urbanski says everyone is still waiting on that final decision from Governor Cuomo on schools reopening in-state.
+Urbanski feels teachers overwhelming support his letter Tuesday calling for a delay in physical learning.
+But, he says everyone is still waiting on the final decision from Governor Cuomo on schools reopening in-state.
 That decision is expected this week.

 “As you already know, we have called on the Rochester City School District to postpone any at-school and in-person reopening of schools at least until the end of the first quarter of the 2020-2021 school year.
 Instead, we should continue remote teaching and learning until schools are safe for our students and their educators.
 Our position is summarized in the attached ‘RTA Resolution to Keep Our Students Safe’ unanimously adopted by the RTA Representative Assembly at a Special Meeting on June 30th.
 The District’s current hybrid plan for reopening schools is aspirational, vague, unworkable, unrealistic and problematic in many ways.
 It raises a multitude of unanswered questions and includes contradictions and departures from required regulations and obligations.
 It cannot and will not keep our students nor their educators safe.
 By extension, it also jeopardizes the health and the lives of families of our students and families of teachers.Adam Urbanski, RTA President